 Traumatic Brain Injury

 In 2002, UT Southwestern Medical Center and Baylor Institute for Rehabilitation (BIR) were awarded a five-year grant by the National Institute on Disability and Rehabilitation Research (NIDRR) to be a Traumatic Brain Injury Model System (TBIMS).
-Following re-competitions in 2007 and 2012, the North Texas TBI Model System has been awarded two additional 5 year grants by NIDRR (grant #H133A070027 and H133A120098, respectively).
+Following re-competitions in 2007 and 2012, the North Texas TBI Model System has been awarded two additional 5-year grants by NIDRR (grant #H133A070027 and H133A120098, respectively).

 Through our research at the North Texas TBI Model System we hope to learn more about TBI and about the issues and concerns of people with TBI.
 Our goals are to improve the outcome and quality of life for people who have had brain injuries and for those who are caring for the person with a TBI.

 North Texas Traumatic Brain Injury Model System: A Collaborative Effort

-The bulk of TBI patients admitted to PHHS and BUMC who require inpatient rehabilitation obtain such care at one of our three collaborating rehabilitation Units: Baylor Institute for Rehabilitation (BIR), the inpatient rehabilitation unit at PHHS, or the inpatient rehabilitation unit at Zale Lipshey University Hospital, another primary teaching hospital of UT Southwestern.
-In 2012, John Peter Smith Hospital, located in Ft.
-Worth, Texas, was added as an additional acute hospital site.
-With this addition, all of the level I trauma centers in north Texas are now a part of the North Texas TBI Model System.
+The bulk of TBI patients admitted to PHHS and BUMC who require inpatient rehabilitation obtain such care at one of our three collaborating rehabilitation units: Baylor Institute for Rehabilitation (BIR), the inpatient rehabilitation unit at PHHS, or the inpatient rehabilitation unit at Zale Lipshy University Hospital, one of UT Southwestern's two hospitals.
+In 2012, John Peter Smith Hospital, located in Fort Worth, Texas, was added as an additional acute hospital site.
+With this addition, all of the Level I trauma centers in north Texas are now a part of the North Texas TBI Model System.

 In 2010, John Peter Smith (JPS) became a Level I trauma center.
-Until that time, Tarrant County was the most populous county in Texas without a Level I Trauma Center.
-JPS is a publically funded county hospital and captures 23 percent of the Dallas-Ft.
-Worth Metroplex Level I encounters.
+Until that time, Tarrant County was the most populous county in Texas without a Level I trauma center.
+JPS is a publicly funded county hospital and captures 23 percent of the Dallas-Fort Worth Metroplex Level I encounters.
 All medical and surgical disciplines are available 24 hours a day in the recently completed acute medical facilities that incorporate the latest technology in the field of trauma services.
 We are pleased that JPS will, in the current funding, be a part of the North Texas TBI Model Systems in collaboration with UT Southwestern and Baylor.

-To be a patient involved in the research being conducted by the North Texas Traumatic Brain Injury Model System you must have suffered a TBI, be at least 16 years of age, have received initial treatment for the TBI at either Parkland Health and Hospital System, Baylor University Medical Center or John Peter Smith Hospital and then have received rehabilitative care at either Parkland, Zale Lipshey University Hospital, or Baylor Institute for Rehabilitation.
+To be a patient involved in the research being conducted by the North Texas Traumatic Brain Injury Model System you must have suffered a TBI, be at least 16 years of age, have received initial treatment for the TBI at either Parkland Health & Hospital System, Baylor University Medical Center, or John Peter Smith Hospital and then have received rehabilitative care at either Parkland, Zale Lipshy University Hospital, or Baylor Institute for Rehabilitation.
 The patient must also be able to understand and sign an informed consent to participate or, if unable, have a family member or a legal guardian who understands the form sign the informed consent for the patient.